 With routing keys like usa.news, usa.weather, norway.news, and norway.weather, bindings could be .news (all news), usa.# (all items in the USA), or usa.weather (all USA weather items).

 Related API commands

 '''

 exchange.declare(exchange_name, type, passive,

 durable, auto_delete, internal)

 Declares an exchange by name.

-See amap:Channel.exchange_declare.

 '''